8base/Documentation/docs/projects/backend/graphql/graphql-api-grouping-and-aggregations-readme.md

 ##### \_group

 8base provides a special groupBy query field called `_group`.
-It’s a shortcut to an aggregation function with a distinct modifier applied - { aggregate: GROUP_CONCAT, distinct: true }.
+It’s a shortcut to an aggregation function with a distinct modifier applied: `{ aggregate: GROUP_CONCAT, distinct: true }`.

 Using this field, you can access the array of records used in the grouping, including the joined tables from each group at different nesting levels.